 From Space to Place: Business Feng Shui for a Yoga Studio in the Algarve

-An acquaintance shared on Instagram that she was looking for ideas for the interior design of her new yoga studio.
+An acquaintance shared on Instagram that she was looking for fresh ideas for the interior design of her yoga studio in Lagos.
 Since I truly appreciate her work, I took a closer look at the space, reflected on it — and we began a conversation.

-The Starting Point: A Space Full of Possibilities
+A Space Full of Possibilities and a Clear Vision

-Her wish was to create a place where people not only come to co-work or work-out, but where they love to stay.
-And like to come back - to connect and to create.
+The wish and vision is to create a place where people not only come to co-work or work-out, but where they love to stay.
+And enjoy to come back to connect and to create.

-This multipurpose studio is full of potential — with a little attention it could feel more welcoming and inviting.
+This multipurpose studio is full of potential — with a little attention it will feel even more welcoming and inviting.

 Working with the Elements — Step by Step